creativecreatorormaybenot/clock/README.md

    * This should ideally be relaxing -> not fast.

+ * Push some subtle animated transforms (in CompositedClock?) that introduce some nice perspective changes.

  * Watch "Design and Build Clock Displays with Flutter" from Flutter Interact again.

  * Create spin-up animation for when the widget is created or updated?